CreeperShift/Pandemie/README.md

 ### 1. Introduction
 [ Note ]
 What you see here is our failed project.
 Turns out team management is harder than coding itself..
 What a surprise.
-Sadly I could not get the other members to actually contributed, which is why this resository will forever remain unfinished.
+Sadly I could not get the other members to actually contributed, which is why this repository will forever remain unfinished.

 This repository contains our submission for [InformatiCup2020](https://github.com/informatiCup/informatiCup2020).
 Protocol 1 attempts to stop the spreading of pathogens in a semi-realistic, but simplified, model of the world.
 It introduces pathogens in a round-based webservice, where it makes decision based on prior analysis, which will ultimately save or destroy the world.